Giva’s List of 24 Top Call Center Statistics for 2025

 -

-Speech analytics can increase customer satisfaction scores up to 10% and costs down 20-30%
+Speech analytics can increase customer satisfaction scores up to 10% and decrease costs by 20-30%

 Further, costs can decrease by up to 30%, making speech analytics an even more worthwhile investment.